Jhamm1/FE_TestFramework_Cypress/README.md

-# FE_TestFramework_Cypress
+# Cypress with PageObjects

-This is a frontend test service developed in Cypress.
+This repository contains materials for the _Cypress with PageObjects_ presentation.